gbingersoll/sciengdox/example/example.md

 #### Minor section

 Un-numbered short sections can also have a heading.
+Note that in LaTeX terms, this is actually a "paragraph".

 ##### Paragraph Heading

 Individual paragraphs can have headings too.
+In LaTeX terms, this is actually a sub-paragraph.
+These may not actually be terribly useful.

 # Links